pippim/pippim.github.io/programs/mserve.md

 background color can change depending on the new color of the pixel at coordinates "3, 3" of the resized artwork.

-## Chronology Popup Menu
+## Chronology List Popup Menu

-Right-click on a song in the Chronology to:
+Right-click on any song in the *Chronology Song List* to:

 - Play that song
 - Filter chronology list by synchronized songs only